dvirtz/vscode-parquet-viewer/README.md

 ## Backends

-The extension supports three different backends for parsing the files:
+The extension supports different backends for parsing the files:

 ### arrow

 This is the default backend.
 This backend is a thin wrapper around the [Apache Arrow C++](https://github.com/apache/arrow/tree/main/cpp) implementation and so should support latest and greatest parquet features.

-It is currently in an experimental state.
-To use, set `parquet-viewer.backend` setting to `arrow`.
+## parquet-wasm

+This backend uses the [parquet-wasm](https://kylebarron.dev/parquet-wasm) library which uses the "official" Rust implementations of Arrow and Parquet.

+It support most compression algorithms besides LZ4, see https://kylebarron.dev/parquet-wasm/index.html#md:compression-support for details.

 ### parquets